Kansas City Chiefs vs. Philadelphia Eagles: How to watch Super Bowl LVII

 How to watch the Super Bowl

-FOX Sports carries the big game, which is expected to be seen by more than 100 million people, with local TV coverage on KSAS-TV Fox in Wichita.
+FOX Sports carries the big game, which is expected to be seen by more than 100 million people, with local TV coverage on FOX4 in Kansas City, Missouri, and FOX 29 in Philadelphia, Pennsylvania.

 FOX Deportes offers the game in Spanish.